nobre84/setups/README.md

 end
 ```

-Additionally you'll have to store your keys somewhere, take a look at the [keys.md](Keys Guide).
+Additionally you'll have to store your keys somewhere, take a look at the [Keys Guide](keys.md).